Mississippi Labor Laws Guide

 Mississippi leave requirements

-The law regulates which types of leave Mississippi employers are required to offer and provide, as well as what happens in terms of compensation during an employee's leave.
+Regarding leave requirements in Mississippi, the law regulates which types of leave Mississippi employers are required to offer and provide and what happens in terms of compensation during an employee's leave.

 The main question is the reason for the leave — why is an employee asking for a leave of absence?
-The law clearly regulates that, for the required types of leave, employees shouldn't suffer any negative consequences upon their return to work.
+The law clearly regulates that employees should not suffer any negative consequences upon their return to work for the required types of leave.

-Let's check out the rules and regulations regarding required and non-required leave in Mississippi.
+Here are the State of Mississippi's rules and regulations regarding required and non-required leave.

 The reasons include the following:

-To be eligible, an employee must work for the employer for at least a year and at least 1,250 work hours.
-Note that this is applicable to employers with over 50 employees only.
+An employee must work for the employer for at least a year and at least 1,250 work hours (in one year) to be eligible.
+Note that this is applicable only to employers with over 50 employees.

 Additionally, in an effort to protect the families of the Armed Services, Congress amended the FMLA in 2008.